 Facility Engineer, Frade Redevelopment Project, Chevron

-Kenneth soon learned the elderly needs were more than loneliness but also health, and care for their grandchildren.
-With support from friends, Kenneth started providing meals at the fellowship and working to meet additional needs, as he was able.
-Kenneth was informed that in order to continue these services he was required to be registered as a legal entity.
-He approached long-time friend Kenneth Kataryeba (Kenneth K) and others, who willingly formed the first board with Kenneth K serving as the first Board Chairman.
-In April 2004, ROTOM was legally registered as a NGO in Uganda.
+These senior adults offered Kenneth a glimpse into the challenges of raising grandchildren while struggling with aging bodies, poverty and loneliness in a place where healthcare is not available.
+Kenneth reached out to friends and through their help, started providing meals at the fellowship and working to meet additional needs, as he was able.
+Kenneth learned that in order to continue these services, he would need to register Reach One Touch One as a legal entity.
+So he approached long-time friend, Kenneth Kataryeba (Kenneth K) and others who willingly formed the first ROTOM board; making Kenneth K the first Board Chairman.
+Then in April 2004, Reach One, Touch One Ministries or ROTOM was legally registered as an NGO in Uganda.

-Kenneth was introduced to Bill and Marlene Wyatt through his former pastor and wife, Robert and Della Innes, of Full Gospel Church in Antigonish, Canada.
+Kenneth was introduced to Bill and Marlene Wyatt through his former pastor and his wife, Robert and Della Innes of Full Gospel Church in Antigonish, Canada.
 In 2006, the Wyatt’s became the Founding Directors of ROTOM Canada serving as the second fellowship partner.

-Soon after his return to Uganda, Kenneth’s long-time friends, Siska Wunderlich, Thomas Knierim and Sonja Otto came to visit in 2004 and 2005.
-Seeing the needs of seniors and Kenneth’s passion, they became the first German sponsors along with a few of their friends back home.
-Kenneth realized a formal structure was necessary due to increasing interest and support in Germany; in 2007, he reached out to his former employer Missionswerk Frohe Botschaft (MFB) in Germany and requested assistance and senior support.
-MFB responded well to Kenneth’s request and later became the third fellowship partner.
+In 2004 and 2005, Kenneth’s long-time friends, Siska Wunderlich, Thomas Knierim and Sonja Otto visited the ministry in Uganda.
+They were moved by the vast needs of the seniors Kenneth was serving and by his passion to alleviate their pain.
+Upon their return home, these friends rallied others and together they became the first German sponsors.
+Due to increasing interest and support in Germany, Kenneth realized a more formal structure would be necessary.
+In 2007, he reached out to his former employer Missionswerk Frohe Botschaft (MFB) and requested their assistance and support.
+MFB responded well to Kenneth’s request and eventually became ROTOM’s third fellowship partner.

-During a visit to Uganda in 2008, a Canadian grandmother, Linda Hallett, fell in love with ROTOM’s work and the elderly supported.
-This love prompted her to make return visits to Uganda, and brought along her childhood friend, Adrienne Shaw, from the UK during one of her visits.
-On return to the UK, Adrienne mobilized friends to support the work of ROTOM.
-Adrienne soon became the Founding CEO of ROTOM UK, the fourth fellowship partner.
+During a visit to Uganda in 2008, Linda Hallett, a grandmother herself, fell in love with ROTOM’s work and the elderly it supported.
+Ms. Hallett made repeated visits to her new friends in Uganda, and on one such visit brought along her childhood friend, Adrienne Shaw.
+Ms. Shaw was a UK citizen who returned home and mobilized friends to support the work of Reach One, Touch One Ministries.
+Adrienne soon became the Founding CEO of ROTOM UK, our fourth fellowship partner.